byui-cse/cse212-csharp/docs/lesson04/prove-alt.md

 ## Instructions
 This assignment **must be completed individually** to ensure you are meeting all course outcomes.
 You should not complete this assignment within a group.
 If you obtain help from a tutor, the tutor should help you understand principles but should not help you answer these problems.
 It is an honor code violation to obtain answers for these problems from others including using the internet (i.e. sites that allow students to share their solutions).

 There is no response document for this assignment.
-All test cases and results should be placed within the test documentation in the `Run()` method of each file.
+All test cases and results should be placed within the test documentation in the test methods of each test file.

 All the files for this assignment will be found in the GitHub classroom ***prove-04*** repository.
 You will commit changes to your own repository for your submission for this assignment.